Paydays - Act Part 3, Section 17

 Employees covered by a collective agreement

-Under s.3(7), where there is a collective agreement, the enforcement of matters relating to s.17 is through the grievance procedure, not through the enforcement provisions of the Act.
+Section 3 provides that parties to a collective agreement may not negotiate terms and conditions that do not meet or exceed the standards set out in section 17.
+Where there is a collective agreement, the enforcement of matters relating to section 17 is through the grievance procedure, not through the enforcement provisions of the Act.

 Related sections of the Act or Regulation